 BHVA Open House & Personalized Tours – Please call the virtual academy office to schedule your informational meeting & tour today!
 610-682-5102 ext.
 2050

-Parents/Guardians are required to monitor an keep track of their child’s online progress.
+Parents/Guardians are required to monitor and keep track of their child’s online progress.
 Attendance and time online will be tracked through the online Learning Management System.

 Students are required to log into their online course(s) for a minimum of one hour per school day for the attendance requirement.
 If the student is logged in for less than one hour, he/she will be marked absent for the school day.
 District attendance policies apply to BHVA students.
 Parents/Guardians must submit an excuse for an absence within three days of the absence.
 Please send absence excuses to the school attendance secretary or fax it to 610-682-5139.